 |Data sent to your app from Waze:

-When using the Waze navigation data (e.g., the ETA or route points), you must provide reasonable attribution in your app.
-The attribution should:
+When you use the Waze navigation data, such as the ETA or route points, you must provide reasonable attribution in your app.
+The attribution should conform to the following:

-- Be clear, not misleading, and placed close to where the data is used in the user interface
+- It must be clear, unambiguous, and placed close to where the data is used in the user interface.

-- Say “Powered by Waze” unless explicitly agreed otherwise in writing
+- It must say “Powered by Waze” unless explicitly stated otherwise in a written statement.

-- Only be used with Waze data that is used as provided or modified as permitted according to the rules in the section below.
+- It must only be used with Waze data that's used as provided, or is modified as permitted in accordance with our modification rules.

-Waze content may only be modified slightly and in a way that may not significantly impact data accuracy, if used on any driver or customer user interface.
+If used on any driver or customer user interface, Waze content can only be modified slightly and in a way that doesn't significantly impact data accuracy.
 The following rules apply:

-- Route data may not be modified and displayed.
+- Route data must not be modified and displayed.
 A Waze route is exactly the route as provided.

-- ETA data may only include an added 1-2 minutes per stop to attribute for real life circumstances such as a driver walking up to the front door or a customer stop grace period of 1-2 minutes before continuing to the next stop.
+- ETA data must only include an added 1–2 minutes per stop to attribute for real life circumstances that may occur, such as time spent by a driver to walk up to the front door, or a customer stop grace period of 1–2 minutes before the next stop.

-Generally, we do not permit the use of modified data outside of these rules, specifically on customer user interfaces, unless reviewed on a case by case basis and approved in writing.
+Generally, we don't allow the use of modified data outside of these rules, specifically on customer user interfaces, unless reviewed on a case-by-case basis and permitted by written approval.